AmandaFI/MyTopFavorite-Web-Application-Frontend/README.md

 ## **Front End Description** <a name="front-end-description"></a>

 The platform implementation is split into two repositories.
-This repository contains the React front end and [this repository](https://github.com/AmandaFI/MyTopFavorite-Web-Application-Backend.git) contains the API implemented using Ruby on Rails.
+This repository contains the React front end and [this repository](https://github.com/AmandaFI/MyTopFavorite-Web-Application-Backend.git) contains the API implemented using Ruby on Rails that this project is configured to consume.

 The user interface was implemented using the front end library React and the TypeScript programming language.
 The libraries Material UI and Material Icons were used for styling the interface components and the Vite tool was used to run and build the project.